 In making its determinations with respect to executive compensation, the Committee has historically engaged the services of a compensation consultant.
 Since 2003, the Committee has used compensation consultants to provide input on trends in executive compensation, obtain an outside perspective on our executive compensation practices and assist with our peer group and benchmarking analyses.
 Compensation consultants are retained by the Committee, not by management, and report directly to the Committee.
 In the course of providing services to the Committee, however, compensation consultants routinely work with management in furtherance of the Committee's objectives.
-In 2009, the Committee retained the services of Pearl Meyer & Partners (PM&P), to assist with the review of overall compensation for our executive officers and Directors, as well as the review of our Proxy Statement disclosure regarding executive compensation.
-As part of its review, PM&P assisted with our peer group and benchmarking analyses, which included an executive compensation competitive analysis, a financial performance analysis, and a dilution analysis.
-PM&P also provided advice regarding executive compensation trends, alternative approaches to tax treatment of RSUs for Directors, new Committee member orientation presentations and risk assessment review of the Company's compensation practices, programs and policies for all Company employees.
+In 2010, the Committee retained the services of Pearl Meyer & Partners (PM&P) to assist with the review of overall compensation for our executive officers and Directors, as well as the review of our Proxy Statement disclosure regarding executive compensation.
+As part of its review, PM&P assisted the Committee with our peer group and benchmarking analyses, which included an executive compensation competitive analysis, a financial performance analysis, and a dilution analysis.
+PM&P also provided advice regarding regulatory changes in executive compensation, review of market trends, analysis of retention/holding of stock by directors and executive officers, and risk assessment review of the Company's compensation practices, programs and policies for all Company employees.
 Other than the services that it provides to the Committee, PM&P does not otherwise provide services to the Company and receives no other compensation from the Company.